Causal inference for censored data with continuous marks: Simulation studies

 We first examine the consistency and asymptotical normality of the resulting estimators.
-We set $c_1=3, c_2=0$ and $c_3\in\{-1,0,1\}$.
-We set $[b_L, b_U]=[0.1,0.9]$.
-For estimation, we take the grid of 20 evenly spaced points in $[b_L, b_U]$.
-Table~\ref{BiasRatioCP} reports the empirical biases (Bias), the ratio between the estimated standard deviations and the sample standard deviations of $\widehat{\tau}(v)$ (Ratio), and the coverage probability (CP) of the pointwise 95\% confidence band.
+We set $c_1=3$ and $c_2\in\{-2, -1.5\}$.
+We set $[b_L, b_U]=[0.2,0.8]$.
+For estimation, we take the grid of 50 evenly spaced points in $[b_L, b_U]$, denoted by $\{v_1,\dots,v_k\}$.
+Table~\ref{BiasRatioCP} reports the empirical biases (Bias), the estimated standard deviations (ESD), the sample standard deviations (SSD) of $\widehat{\tau}(v)$, and the coverage probability (CP) of the pointwise 95\% confidence band.
 We observe that $\widehat\tau(v)$ is nearly unbiased, the estimated standard deviation align well with the empirical standard deviation, and the CP is close to the nominal level.
 Figure \ref{EstimateCurve} further presents the estimated curves of $\tau(v)$, which are close to their true curves.
-In addition, the confidence bands cover the true curves.
+Figure \ref{EstimateCurve} also presents the pointwise $95\%$ confidence bands, which are calculated using \eqref{CI} for each point on the grid $v_k$.
+We observe that the confidence bands cover the true curves.

-We next evaluate the performance of the proposed test presented in Section \ref{sec3}.
-The critical values are obtained using the resampling method with 5000 simulated realizations, and the significance level $\alpha$ is set to be 0.05.
-We set $c_1=3$ and $c_3\in\{-2, -1.75, \dots, 2\}.$ In addition, for $H_0^G$ and $H_0^C$, we set $c_2=0$ and $c_2=2$, respectively.
-When $c_1=3, c_2=0$ and $c_3=-2$, we have $\tau(v)\equiv 0$ on the interval $[0,1]$, corresponding to the null hypothesis $H_{0}^G$.
-The case that $c_3\neq -2$ is examined for the alternative hypothesis $H_{1}^G$.
-The case that $c_1=3, c_2=0$ and $c_3=-2$ is also considered for $H_{0}^C$, while the case that $c_2=2$ and $c_3\neq-2$ is considered for $H_{1}^C$.
-By Figure \ref{SizeandPower}, we observe that the empirical sizes of the proposed tests are close to the nominal level $5\%$, and the powers perform reasonable and increase as $c_3$ varies from $-1.75$ to 2.
+Next, we evaluate the performance of the testing methods proposed in Section \ref{sec3}.
+The critical values are obtained using the Monte Carlo method with 5000 simulated realizations, and the significance level $\alpha$ is set to 0.05.
+We set $c_1=3$ and $c_2\in\{-2, -1.9, \dots, -1.5\}.$ When $c_1=3$ and $c_2=-2$, we have $\tau(v)\equiv 0$ on the interval $[0.2,0.8]$, corresponding to the null hypothesis $H_{0}^G$ and $H_{0}^C$.
+The case $c_2\neq -2$ is examined for the alternative hypotheses $H_{1}^G$ and $H_{0}^C$.
+Figure \ref{SizeandPower} indicates that the empirical sizes of the proposed tests are close to the nominal level $5\%$, and the powers are reasonable for detecting deviations from the null hypothesis.
+We also observe that the power decreases as the censoring rate increases from $40\%$ to $50\%$; however, it increases as $c_2$ varies from $-2$ to $-1.5$, or when the sample size $n$ increases from $1000$ to $1500$.